shoelace-style/shoelace/docs/components/form.md

 This component solves that problem by serializing _both_ Shoelace form controls and native form controls when the form is submitted.
 The resulting form data is exposed in the `sl-submit` event as a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object in `event.detail.formData`.
 You can also find an array of form controls in `event.detail.formControls`.

-Shoelace forms don't make use of `action` and `method` attributes and they don't submit the same was as native forms.
+Shoelace forms don't make use of `action` and `method` attributes and they don't submit the same way as native forms.
 To handle submission, you need to listen for the `sl-submit` event as shown in the example below and make an XHR request with the resulting form data.

 ```html preview
 <sl-form class="form-overview">